ronalde/best-served-local/README.md

 : The `PATH` of the directory to save the downloaded web fonts in. `PATH` can be relative to the working directory (eg. `../static/fonts`) or absolute
   (eg. `/srv/www/example.org/static/css/fonts`).
-When not supplied, the script will save the fonts in a temporary directory, which is will display when the script has finished.
+When not specified, the script will save the fonts in a temporary directory, which it will display when the script has finished.

 **`-i PATH`** or **`--incss-fontpath PATH`**